 WFSE is an open, global, network of scientists, experts and practitioners.
 It provides an independent platform for broad participation and collaboration.
 WFSE supports sustainable forest-related development, livelihoods and inclusive growth as well as related policy processes through international collaboration in knowledge generation and exchange.
-The network is steered by ten international research and development organisations and universities.
+The network is steered by eleven international research and development organisations and universities.
 The coordination is provided by the Natural Resources Institute Finland (Luke).

 WFSE focuses on topics recognised by the scientific community as important and having significant policy implications but appear not to be receiving adequate attention from the policy community.
 WFSE addresses such topics in a holistic, interdisciplinary manner, producing science-based, future-oriented, policy-relevant information mainly focusing on two main efforts: 1) collating, critically analysing, and synthesising existing scientific knowledge on topics of international relevance in the forest, society, and environment interface in order to draw out important lessons learned and recommendations and 2) undertaking new research to fill in crucial gaps in existing knowledge.